 - Apply occlusive (optional)

-Tretinoin products are designed with average “trans-epidermal water loss” taken into account.
+Tretinoin products are designed with average “trans-epidermal water loss” considered.
 Adding an occlusive on top disrupts the expected water loss and could cause increased irritation.
 Always patch-test any changes.

 The Rogue Method